 Cash and cash equivalents mainly represent cash on hand, demand deposits placed with large reputable banks in the United States of America or China, and highly liquid investments that are readily convertible to known amounts of cash and with original maturities from the date of purchase with terms of three months or less.
-As of December 31, 2020 and 2021, there were cash at bank and demand deposits with terms of less than three months denominated in US dollars amounting to approximately US\$8.2 million and US\$8.4 million, respectively (equivalent to approximately RMB53.5 million and RMB53.4 million, respectively).
+As of December 31, 2021 and 2022, there were cash at bank and demand deposits with terms of less than three months denominated in US dollars amounting to approximately US\$8.4 million and US\$8.8 million, respectively (equivalent to approximately RMB53.4 million and RMB61.1 million, respectively).

-As of December 31, 2020 and 2021, the Group had approximately RMB63.4 million and RMB21.6 million cash and cash equivalents held by its PRC subsidiaries, VIEs and subsidiaries of VIEs, representing 57.7% and 34.1% of total cash and cash equivalents of the Group, respectively.
+As of December 31, 2021 and 2022, the Group had approximately RMB21.6 million and RMB12.7 million cash and cash equivalents held by its PRC subsidiaries, VIEs and subsidiaries of VIEs, representing 34.1% and 18.2% of total cash and cash equivalents of the Group, respectively.

-As of December 31, 2020 and 2021, the Company had a restricted cash balance approximately RMB29.8 million and RMB33.8 million, respectively, which are security deposits for the referral services in collaboration with a commercial bank and ancillary services to facilitate auto loan applications.
+As of December 31, 2021 and 2022, the Company had a restricted cash balance approximately RMB3.8 million and RMB6.9 million, respectively, which are security deposits for the referral services in collaboration with a commercial bank and ancillary services.